 I used to be very, very strict on variations of regional food, as most Italians are.
 We are just wary of pizza that isn’t pizza, pasta Alfredo, and most other serious culinary nightmares.
-Over time, I have become way more elastic, and now embrace any fusion cuisine and twist on a recipe that involves real food (as in: I still frown on industrial ketchup on my spaghetti).
-I think what triggered the change was a friend telling me that I had been eating my ginger all wrong – it doesn’t go on sushi, but rather cleanses your palate in between different salmon, tuna etc. Oops.
+Over time, I have become way more flexible, and now embrace any fusion cuisine and twist on a recipe that involves real food (as in: ketchup on my spaghetti still seriously frowned upon).
+I think what triggered the change was a friend telling me that I had been eating my ginger all wrong – it doesn’t go on sushi, but rather cleanses your palate in between different fish – salmon, tuna etc. Oops.
 I still like it on top of my nigiri though, so that’s how I eat it, unapologetically, and leave people be if they want pineapple on their pizza.

 All this to say that I tried two foods my last weekend in California that I thought I never would, and that I utterly loved.